 Memphis EEOC Lawyers

-I always say the thing you need to do is be patient, because once you file a complaint, then it gets put in line for investigation.
+What can I expect after I file a complaint with the EEOC?
+I always say the thing you need to do is be patient, because once you file a complaint with the EEOC, then it gets put in line for investigation.
 While it’s in line for investigation, it can be selected for their mediation program, which I’ve described before.
 What happens is, you will get a letter, the complaining party will get a letter that says you want to engage in mediation.
 The responding party, the employer will get a letter saying you want to engage in mediation.
 If both of you say “yes,” then they schedule a mediation, and the case is removed from the investigative line, if you will, and put in the mediation office.
 That’s important, because it, A, reduces the casework for the investigator so they can move on to other cases, but it also segregates it from the investigator so that they won’t be prejudiced by what may or may not happen in the mediation.

 If you resolve your case in mediation, then it’s over, and both parties will sign a release saying that the case has been resolved, and if the employer has promised to pay money, then the money is paid, and hopefully both parties go on with their lives and it’s happily ever after at that point.
 It may take the EEOC, assuming that the mediation process either doesn’t work, doesn’t result in a settlement, or the case isn’t selected for mediation, then it will be investigated or evaluated.
 The next step is evaluation.
 Again, the EEOC doesn’t always talk about its criteria, but sometimes the EEOC will look at a case and say, “We’re not going to investigate it,” and they will issue a right-to-sue letter.
 What that means is, if you get a right-to-sue letter, you then have 90 days from the day that they issue the letter to file a lawsuit in federal court, or you lose your right to file a lawsuit under the federal statute.